Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Neighborhood Watch meetings are the 4th Thursday of each month at 6:00 pm in the City Hall Community Room.

 Fernley Convention & Tourism Authority Board meets twice a year, once in June and again in December.
-Day/time will be posted on the a couple of weeks prior to meeting.
+Day/time will be posted a couple of weeks prior to meeting.

-You may also contact the City Clerk's Office by calling 775.784.9830 to request a copy, or complete the online request form.
+To request public records from the City of Fernley, contact the City Clerk's Office by calling 775.784.9830 or complete the online request form.

 City Hall is located at 595 Silver Lace Blvd Fernley, NV 89408.